 Octavian is treated like royalty in the house of his Boston masters, until he realizes that they are using him as a science experiment to determine if Africans are equal, physically, mentally, and morally, to the European whites.
 Great premise, dull book.
 Not particularly recommended.

-I forgot about The Astonishing Life of Octavian Nothing, Traitor to the Nation, Vol. 1: The Pox Party (alternate title: “It Will Take You Longer to Read The Title than the Book”) the moment I finished it.
+I listened to the Octavian Nothing audiobook (alternate title: “It Will Take You Longer to Read The Title than the Book”) and I forgot about it the moment I finished it.
 The only thing I didn’t forget was how long, how many bike rides to and from work, it took me to plow through these CDs.
 It wasn’t a bad book, just not interesting enough to hold my attention.
-This book has a pretty fascinating premise and I tend to love historical fiction, so it seemed like a easy choice.
+Octavian Nothing has a pretty fascinating premise and I tend to love historical fiction, so it seemed like a easy choice.
 Unfortunately, for me, it didn’t deliver.

 Octavian lives in a great house with his mother (a princess from Africa) and they are both treated like royalty; he and his mother are the other people in the whole house who have names – everyone else is referred to be a number.